Judicial Independence and Accountability: State Courts

 I began to write and speak about the problems.
 I organized a conference on the subject for the American Bar Association that was held in Philadelphia in 1998.
 I prepared a volume of readings for the conferees and edited a volume of the papers presented.
 Whenever I got a chance, I spoke to the problem.
 I served the Century Fund as Co-Reporter on their project.
 None of this seemed to have much effect.

-My somewhat idiosyncratic views were expressed in a bar journal piece.
+Meanwhile, my somewhat idiosyncratic views were expressed in a bar journal piece.
 Selecting North Carolina Judges in the 21st Century.
 I serve on a North Carolina Bar Association committee that will be advancing an amendment to the state constitution in the not-too-distant future.
-And I also serve on the legislative committee of the North Carolina Academy of Trial Lawyers.
-It is my hope that the two can get together on a scheme that can be sold to the General Assembly and to the voters.
-We’ll see.
-Meanwhile, other states need new solutions, too.
-Meanwhile, a suit has been brought in federal court attacking our scheme for public finance, and a politically liberal organization has improvidently expended a lot of money on the 2006 judicial campaigns, making it very likely that the US Chamber of Commerce will respond in 2008.
-I have an unpublished paper recording the present state of affairs.
+And I also serve on the legislative committee of the North Carolina Advocates for Justice.
+It remains my hope that the two can get together on a scheme of judicial appointment that can be sold to the General Assembly and to the voters.
+In 2008, a joint committee of the two organizations was established tin consider the problem, and I was privileged to serve on that committee.
+The NCAJ in 2009 voted down our proposed reform, but I am hopeful that it will reconsider in light of the Supreme Court's decision constitutionalizing the right of corporations to fund political candidates' campaigns..
+But in 2011, it was renewed with modifications.
+And I published an account of this history in the North Carolina Law Reviews.

-An echo of my earlier work on the history of legal education led to the publication of a chapter in a book on the history of the Supreme Court of Michigan.
+An echo of my earlier work on the history of legal education led to the publication of a chapter in my 1998 book, Stewards of Democracy, on the history of the Supreme Court of Michigan.
+Thomas Cooley was a champion of the election of judges.
+I think he would approve what we have done in North Carolina.
+I will publish a full account of the North Carolina experience in 2011.

 My other publications on this topic are: